zabertech/zaber-examples/src/gantry_calibration/README.md

 The number of randomly generated points can be overridden with the optional parameter `[<points>]` on the command line.

-When the minimum (order + 1)<sup>2</sup> number of points is used, the interpolated surface passes through all the points.
-When more than the minimum number of points is supplied, the interpolated surface is computed based on least-square best fit.
-When less than the minimum number of points is supplied, the algorithm does not have enough information to reliably generate a deterministic surface.
+When the minimum (order + 1)<sup>2</sup> number of points is used, the interpolated grid passes through all the points.
+When more than the minimum number of points is supplied, the interpolated grid is computed based on least-square best fit.
+When less than the minimum number of points is supplied, the algorithm does not have enough information to generate a deterministic solution.

 The `poly` interpolation can be specified with any order of polynomial and any number of points, independently for the x-axis and y-axis.